Overview

 Nearby Attractions

-- Kilfinnane Heritage Trail – A short self‑guided walk exploring the town’s historic buildings and market square.
+- Kilfinnane Heritage Trail – A short, flat self-guided walk past the town’s historic market buildings and the 19th-century courthouse.